 Where’s the data?

 In addition to replacing the physical infrastructure elements like pipes, one might also wonder about the IT infrastructure.
 Luckily, given Moore’s Law, we have seen an amazing increase in processing power coupled with an equally amazing decrease in prices; especially for hardware devices.
 The age of internet connected devices is upon us when you look at sensors, smart meters, and so on.
 This ecosystem of internet connected devices is collectively referred to as Internet of Things (IoT).
-This system allows the industry to collect, analyze, and act upon real-time data coming into their IT systems.
+This system allows the industry to collect, analyze, and act upon streaming data coming into their IT systems.

 How do we analyze that data?